 Fujino: …wow, I don’t remember this at all.

 —Such ambition!
-That roots of the spirit that would lead to Triangle Service was already present!
+The roots of the spirit that would lead to Triangle Service was already present!

-Naoto: He also told me he had drafted planning documents for a game he wanted to create, which he had uploaded to the company server.
+Naoto: He also told me he'd drafted planning documents for a game he wanted to create, which he had uploaded to the company server.
 I remember he showed them to me.
 His designs was already very elaborate.

 —You uploaded your personal game design documents to the company server!? (laughs)